Student knocked out in fight on school grounds

 The video ends with students reacting loudly, as the victim lies unconscious.

-"St John treated and transported one patient to Hawke's Bay Hospital in a moderate condition," she said.

-Hawke's Bay Today approached NBHS for comment and was told the school was aware of the incident and was following "due process" and working with the families of boys involved.
+Hawke's Bay Today approached the school for comment and was told the school was aware of the incident and was following "due process" and working with the families of boys involved.

 The school has declined to comment further.